 Put content everywhere

-So my recommendation is to put your focus on one.
+So my recommendation is to put your focus on one platform.
 Honestly, I think YouTube is an amazing opportunity right now.
-I feel like a lot of bloggers are not creating videos for videos and I think that is because they are thinking either/or.
-So, people who are in my blogging niche aren’t making YouTube videos which I think is a good reason why my channel has grown so much in the past year.
-I think focus on YouTube.
-That would be my recommendation if you have to think of a place to focus, but create your blog too!
+I feel like a lot of bloggers are not creating videos, and I think that is because they are thinking either/or.

 The email list